 Flower crowns are pretty much a festival staple these days, coming in all sorts of styles, colours, and sizes with some even lighting up!
-Buying them ready-made at a festival or even online can cost a fortune, but with a little creative power and a few basic materials, they can be made really, really easily!
+Buying them ready-made at a festival or even online can cost a fortune.
+Why not save yourself some money and use a little creative thinking plus a few basic materials, they can be made really, really easily – See how yo make a festival flower crown with my simple steps below.

 - Thick Craft Wire – This can be bought at most craft shops, haberdasheries or Amazon.